livingdocsIO/documentation/content/reference-docs/editor-extensions/removing-angular.md

 ## Dashboard Card and Cells

-In `release-2023-05`we introduced [Table Dashboards]({{< ref "/reference-docs/project-config/editor-settings#example-table-dashboard">}}), a more powerful and customisable dashboard.
-If you have not migrate done it already, you should migrate your dashboard to table dashboards.
+In `release-2022-05`we introduced [Table Dashboards]({{< ref "/reference-docs/project-config/editor-settings#example-table-dashboard">}}), a more powerful and customisable dashboard.
+If you have not migrate done it already, you should migrate your dashboard to Table Dashboards.
-Table dashboard makes very easy to add any metadata to the table columns and also edit them.
+Table Dashboard makes very easy to add any metadata to the table columns and also edit them.

 Dashboard Cells can still be customised using Vue components.
 Custom components Custom components of type [tableDashboardCell]({{< ref "reference-docs/editor-extensions/vue-component-registry#tabledashboardcell">}}) can be used to render custom content inside a table cell.